static-frame/arraykit/doc/articles/dta.md

 ### AK_TypeParserState (AK_TPS)

-An Enum that defines the interpretation of a field or line of types.
-Can be unknown (on init) or empty (on encountering empty values).
-Available functions permit "resolving" the dtype of two states.
+An Enum that defines the type interpretation of a field or line of fields.
+Can be unknown (on initialization) or empty (on encountering empty values).
+Available functions permit "resolving" the type of two states.
 Unlike with normal dtype resolution, the dtype of "no-return" is string, not object.

 * `AK_TPS_Resolve`
 * `AK_TPS_ToDtype`